mojio/mojio-developer-cms/cms/GettingStarted/4-Authorization/template.md

 ## {"error":"unsupported_grant_type"} ##

-In this case, check the "grant_type" parameter, It must be set to "password"
+In this case, check the "grant_type" parameter, It must be set to "password", "code", or "refresh_token" depending on the method of authentication you wish to perform.